spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-generic.md

 ---
-title: "Palette eXtended Kubernetes"
+title: "Kubernetes"
-metaTitle: "Palette eXtended Kubernetes"
+metaTitle: "Kubernetes"
-metaDescription: "Learn about the Palette eXtended Kubernetes pack and how you can use it with your host clusters."
+metaDescription: "Learn about the Kubernetes pack and how you can use it with your host clusters."
 hiddenFromNav: true
 type: "integration"
 category: ["kubernetes"]